Enterprise-CMCS/macpro-quickstart-serverless/README.md

 "Testing 1.
 2. 3."
 ```
 ## Deploy and Destroy all Services to/from AWS
+### Pre-Requisites
-Pre-Requisite: valid short-term access keys for your AWS account pasted in your terminal window
+- valid short-term access keys for your AWS account pasted in your terminal window

 ```
 # from root directory of project
 $ ./deploy.sh <stage>
 ```
-After the deploy completes, verify all resources have been deployed.
+After the deployment completes, verify all resources have been deployed.
 From the AWS console, navigate to Cloudformation.
 Filter on the stage name.
 From the command line:
 ```
 $ aws cloudformation list-stacks | grep <stage>
 ```
-To destroy AWS resources on a stage:
+To destroy AWS resources for a stage:
 ```
 # from root directory of project
 $ ./destroy.sh <stage>